sjovang/terraform-azuread-emergency-access-account/README.md

 Implement [Emergency access accounts](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access), assign it the Global Administrator-role and Owner-role on the (root) management group.

+## v1.0 updates

+The module was originally created in 2022.
+Since then, a lof of things have changed, and from October 15, 2024, Microsoft requires all accounts to have MFA enabled.
+Due to this, v1.0 of this module introduce breaking changes:

+- Log analytics workspace and diagnostic settings for EntraID SignInLogs are moved out of the module
+- Conditional access policy scoped to emergency access users will be created together and require the use of FIDO2 keys by default.
+This means the module now require Entra ID P2 licenses

 <!-- markdownlint-disable MD033 -->
 ## Requirements